-In addition to offering synopses and study guides for for hundreds of fiction and non-fiction titles, SuperSummary is home to an ever-expanding library of resource guides on a wide variety of relevant topics.
+In addition to offering synopses and study guides for thousands of fiction and non-fiction titles, SuperSummary is home to an ever-expanding library of resource guides on a wide variety of relevant topics.
 These include guides that cover things like grammar, vocabulary and essay writing, as well as guides on poetry, drama and various literary genres, among many other topics.
 Each of our resource guides provides dozens of links to helpful (and free) online resources, and include resources for students, teachers and anyone interested in the particular topic.
 Take a look at our resource guide offerings below.

 Ultimate Guide to Reading Comprehension – Strong reading comprehension skills are crucial to learning and critical thinking.
-This guide has more than 20 resources aimed at helping students of all ages and stages strengthen their reading comprehension, including resources for ESL students, SAT prep resources and resources for teachers and parents.
+This guide has more than 20 resources aimed at helping students of all ages and stages strengthen their reading comprehension, including resources for ESL students, SAT prep resources, and resources for teachers and parents.

 Ultimate Guide to Spelling Resources – There are plenty of rules for spelling English words.
 At the same time, there are plenty of exceptions to those rules, making spelling mastery difficult.
 This guide is aimed at anyone seeking to improve his or her spelling skills.
 It’s packed with spelling strategies, memory aids and explanations, among many other resources.